macedojleo/FreeBSD_SFTP_users/README.md

 ``` $ delete-phoneclient.sh <phonenumber> ```

-* Deletes a user.
+* It will delete the user.
 Warn and prompt before deleting

 Script 3: detect-nonpdftiff

 ``` $ detect-nonpdftiff.sh <Optional phonenumber>```

-* Recursively goes through user folders and shows all files that are not .tiff or .pdf
+* Recursively goes through user folders and list all files aren`t .tiff or .pdf

 Script 4: audit-permissions

 ``` $ audit-permissions.sh <Optional phonenumber>```

-* Recursively checks permissions on all user folders and displays any inconsistencies when run.
+* Recursively check all users folders permissions and display any inconsistencies.

 Script 5: scp_files

 ``` $ scp_files.sh ```

-* Batch job to fetch .pdf and .tiff files from remote server to the respective input and output folders structure on local server.
+* Fetch all .pdf and .tiff files from remote server to the respective input and output folders into the local server.

 ### Setting up the environment

-1. Create a group called "sftp-only".
+1. Create "sftp-only" group.

- Run the following command as root or an equivalent user.
+Run as root or equivalent provilege.

  ``` $ pw groupadd sftp-only ```

-2. Setup sftp-server subsystem in sshd_config file
+2. Configure the sftp-server subsystem.

-* Comment out the following line on /etc/ssh/sshd_config file.
+* Comment this line in /etc/ssh/sshd_config file.

    #Subsystem      sftp    /usr/libexec/sftp-server

-* Add the following lines on /etc/ssh/sshd_config file.
+* Add these lines in the same file.

      Subsystem sftp internal-sftp
        Match group sftp-only